textpattern/textpattern.github.io/brand/user-docs-guide.md

 Try to keep a big-picture perspective on documentation and add logical bridges between related, helpful topics.
 This can be done by cross-linking between documentation pages and anchor-linking within a given page.

-There’s a side benefit from this too: as one becomes familiar with the big-picture, it gets easier to identify ROT (redundancy, outdated, trivial) material, thus ways to revise and refine documentation as a whole.
+There’s a side benefit from this too: as one becomes familiar with the big-picture, it gets easier to spot ROT (redundancy, outdated, trivial) material, and easier to see how to revise and refine documentation as a whole.

 That said, there’s a point where too much linking can be distracting, so don’t fill a page up with a lot of links like a Wikipedia page.
 Likewise, refrain from adding bridge links too soon after creating new material.
 It never fails that several rounds of page editing are needed, and in-page anchor links, especially, are repeatedly broken before the content stabilizes.